7usien/7usien/README.md

 <img src="https://iili.io/0LZaOx.png" alt="Husien Adel" />
 </p>

----
+## About Me :

 - 👋 Hi, I’m Husiern Adel, Egyptian  , father, husband and working as **Web UI developer**.
+- I open to relocation and I am resident in Saudi Arabia.
-- 👀 I’m interested in web design and front-end development for web.
+- 👀 I’m interested in web design and front-end development for web with experince up to 10 years.
-- you can check my [linkedin profile](https://linkedin.com/in/husien).
+- you can check my [linkedin Profile](https://linkedin.com/in/husien).
+- I was writing to my own blog : [Egyde blog.](http://www.egydes.com/blog)
-- 🌱 I’m currently learning React ⚛️ .
+- 🌱 I’m currently learning React in depth ⚛️.
 - 💞️ I’m looking to collaborate on projects for front-end development.
-- 📫 How to reach me  📧 : husien@ gmail.com
+- 📫 How to reach me  📧 : husien@ gmail.com.

 <!---
 7usien/7usien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.